American Democracy and Its Ancient Greek Roots: How Do I Live Responsibly?

 Text: Algebra: Structure and Method (Book 1) – McDougal Littell

-In Seventh Grade, the French curriculum builds on the skills, vocabulary, and structures acquired in earlier years.
-Over their two years in the Junior High, students will complete a typical French 1 curriculum.
+French and Spanish: In the Seventh Grade French and Spanish classes, the curriculum builds on the skills, vocabulary, and structures acquired in earlier years.
+Over their two years in the Junior High, students will complete a typical French 1 or Spanish 1 curriculum.
 The curriculum is taught through interactive storytelling techniques, and student participation becomes a key contributing factor to the development of oral fluency.
 Most students are able to speak spontaneously in response to a situation, a picture prompt, or a written story or article, and are able to write lengthy pieces with a good degree of accuracy.
 Each unit of study is centered on a main story that incorporates all of the structures and vocabulary that are practiced in class.
 Each unit has a cultural theme, such as leisure activities, food/restaurants, school, family life, and travel.
-Writing skills continue to develop through class dictations, speed writes, and letter writing to penpals in Canada.
-Grammar questions pertaining to such issues as verb endings and adjective agreement arise naturally in French class.
+Writing skills continue to develop through class dictations and freewrites.
+Grammar questions pertaining to such issues as verb endings and adjective agreement arise naturally in class.
 Grammar topics are viewed in context and as part of the whole language.
-In preparation for the Junior High annual trip to Quebec City and Montreal, students study the history and culture of the area and then have an opportunity to put all of their French knowledge to use.

 Music Theory: In their mini, Seventh Graders study the theory of music.
-Topics include: aural intervallic and triadic discernment, musical literacy and note-reading facility, and the interconnectedness of mathematics, languages, and music as both a science and an art form.
-Students are introduced to basic keyboard skills and the construction and execution of major scales at the piano.
-Through specific assignments, students explore great master works (such as Beethoven’s Fifth Symphony), analyze key themes, compose original melodies as an homage to Beethoven, and produce their own podcasts exploring a movement of Beethoven’s Sixth Symphony (The Pastorale) which resonates with them.
+Topics include: learning and identifying intervals, note-reading facility, rhythm and rhythmic values and their connection with mathematics and languages, as both science and an art form.
+Students are introduced to basic keyboard skills and the construction and execution of major and minor scales at the piano.
+Through specific assignments, students explore great master works, analyze key themes, compose original melodies.
+Students are also exposed to various musical styles and its origins in folk and secular music around the world.

 Sports and Wellness

 Sports: The Seventh Grade Sports program includes a combination of cooperative team-building activities, fitness, and strength development, and participation in a fall and spring interscholastic sport.
-Boys participate in soccer in the fall and baseball in the spring, and the girls participate in field hockey in the fall and lacrosse in the spring.
-A co-ed track and field team has been added to the spring program.
-Students learn the rules and regulations of these games and practice the basic skills and strategies of these sports.
+Fall teams include boys’ soccer and girls’ field hockey.
+Spring teams include boys’ baseball and girls’ lacrosse.
+Co-ed fall cross country and spring track and field teams are options as well.
+Students continue to learn the rules of these games and practice more advanced skills and strategies of these sports.
 Peer leadership and learning to be a supportive teammate are reinforced during every practice and game.
 The cornerstone of the sports curriculum is character development through demonstrating good sportsmanship.
-During the sports seasons, students share a Sports Report each Friday in Morning Meeting, reporting the team’s accomplishments and goals for the next game.
-When not in season, the students participate in activities such as pickleball, ultimate Frisbee, team handball, basketball and various fitness activities.
+During the sports seasons, students share Sports Reports in Morning Meeting reporting the team’s accomplishments.
+When not in season, the students participate in activities such as Pickleball, Ultimate Frisbee, Team Handball, Basketball and various fitness activities.

 Social and Emotional